 Black Skirt Tetra Appearance

 In addition, they have a considerably taller front, and the rear end of the body tapers dramatically to the tail.
-The shape of Black Skirt Tetra was made more dramatic by their fins.
+The shape of the Black Skirt Tetra was made more dramatic by their fins.

 The tailfin is relatively thin and has a forked shape.
 The dorsal fin of the Black Skirt Tetra is tiny and squared off, and they have a dramatic anal fin on the bottom.
 Some Black Skirt Tetras have short fins, whereas others have longer, flowing fins.